Malvid/Malvid/docs/Styleguide.md

 ## Text

-- The text of a component should be named `bodytext`
+The text of a component should be named `bodytext`.

 Example: